prachi-kashyap/BB-API-Exercise/README.md

   2. source venv38/bin/ activate
 - Start the redis server:
   run command redis-server in one terminal
-- Open another terminal
+- Open another terminal:
   run the command redis-cli to see the connection, to terminate that use Control+C in Mac
+- Install all the requirements in the virtual environment: pip install -r requirements.txt
-- Then run the python script
+- Then run the python script:
   python3 guid_api.py
 - Either use curl commands or any URL testing tool(Postman) to test the communication of the api
-- Run the test class
+- Run the test class:
   coverage run -m unittest discover

 ## Testing